Advice & Guides

 The genus name Sarcococca comes from the Greek for fleshy berries.
 These glossy spherical fruits appear after the flowers in late-summer and autumn extending their season of interest in the garden.
 Berries are typically red, purple or blue-black in colour.

 Sarcococca are highly versatile shrubs and are valued for their attractive evergreen foliage, their scent and their long season of interest.
-They're perfect for growing in beds and borders - some smaller species are also effective planted as a fragrant low-growing hedge.
-Alternatively - grow sweet box in a pot; that way they can be easily moved to where they can be best enjoyed when in intoxicating flower.
+They're perfect for growing in beds and borders.
+Some smaller species are also effective planted as a fragrant low-growing hedge.
+Alternatively, grow sweet box in a pot; that way they can be easily moved to where they can be best enjoyed when in intoxicating flower.

-There is a sarcococca to suit every size of garden:
+There's a sarcococca to suit every size of garden:

 Easy shrubs for exquisite winter fragrance